 SHET; and

-Offshore Transmission Licence Holders as appointed by Ofgem that are not radially connected.
+Offshore Transmission Licence holders as appointed by Ofgem that are not radially connected.

+All Competitively Appointed Transmission License holders as appointed by Ofgem.

 In the event that specific conditions or exceptions are made in the document relating to an Onshore TO or Offshore TO these will be prefixed appropriately.